 What do trainees need to do?
 When do trainees need to do it?
 Entry 1 training application At the start of the specialty foundation phase.
-Learning Minimum 36 months full-time equivalent (FTE) professional experience Minimum 12 months FTE during each phase.
-Developmental and psychosocial training (PCH) Before the end of Advanced Training, if not completed during Basic Training.
-1 logbook Required completion before the end of Advanced Training.
+Learning Minimum 36 months FTE professional experience Minimum 12 months FTE during each phase.
+Developmental and psychosocial training (Paediatrics and child health only) Before the end of Advanced Training, if not completed during Basic Training.
 RACP Advanced Training Orientation resource During the first 6 months of the specialty foundation phase.
 RACP Supervisor Professional Development Program Before the end of Advanced Training.
 RACP Australian Aboriginal, Torres Strait Islander and Māori Cultural Competence and Cultural Safety resource Before the end of Advanced Training, if not completed during Basic Training.
 Recommended completion before the specialty consolidation phase.
 RACP Health Policy, Systems and Advocacy resource Before the end of Advanced Training.
 Recommended completion before the transition to Fellowship phase.
-RACP Working with Adolescents and Young Adults resource Before the end of Advanced Training, if not completed during Basic Training.
-Recommended completion before the specialty consolidation phase.
 Recommended resources Recommended completion over the course of Advanced Training.
 Teaching Nominate 1 research project supervisor Recommended to be nominated before the specialty consolidation phase.
 Assessment 1 research project Before the end of Advanced Training.
 Recommended submission before the transition to Fellowship phase.